noemielefrancq/paper-index-fitness-dynamics-trees/README.md

 ## Lineage detection

-To run the lineage detection algorithm, use the function *find.groups.by.index.dynamics.3.0*, you will need differents inputs:
+To run the lineage detection algorithm, use the function *find.groups.by.index.dynamics*, you will need different inputs:

 1. Data: *timed_tree* and *metadata* (*dataset_with_nodes*)
 2. Lineage detection parameters: